1jour1vin

 Reasoned

-4 weeks in closed stainless steel tanks, controlled alcoholic fermentation temperature
+4 weeks in closed stainless steel tanks, with controlled alcoholic fermentation temperatures

 Livestock farming